Camil88/GeoMapX/README.md

 </p>

 🔥 GeoMapX was awarded Honorable Mention in global <a href='https://www.rstudio.com/blog/time-to-shiny/'>Shiny Contest 2021</a>.
-Application is available under <a href="https://kghwl.shinyapps.io/GeoMapXApp/">this link</a>.
+Web application is available under <a href="https://kghwl.shinyapps.io/GeoMapXApp/">this link</a>.

 ## 1. Abstract